ratanvarghese/tqtime/README.md

 # TqTime

+This package is **abandoned**, and probably will not compile on the latest version of Go.

 This package generates dates and date components of the [Tranquility Calendar](http://www.webcitation.org/6WtW38bAU) from standard Gregorian dates.

 ## What is the Tranquility Calendar?